univention/office365/doc/README-code.md

 ## Client credentials flow - *used by listener*

-With the help of the UMC wizard a SSL certificate is uploaded to Azure.
+With the help of the UMC wizard an SSL certificate is uploaded to Azure.
 The secret key is used by us to sign our requests and to verify their tokens.
 No user interaction is required to fetch new tokens.

 The downside of the client credentials flow is, that some operations on the AAD are excluded from application permissions.
 Most notable an application does not hae the rights to reset user passwords or to delete entities (including users or groups) (see https://msdn.microsoft.com/Library/Azure/Ad/Graph/howto/azure-ad-graph-api-permission-scopes#DirectoryRWDetail).